 2) Specified financial measure that does not have any standardized meaning prescribed by IFRS and, therefore may not be comparable with the calculation of similar measures presented by other entities.
 Refer to the Specified Financial Measures section.

-Excludes capitalized administration of approximately \$40 million, in additional to land expenditures and net property acquisitions and dispositions.
-Development capital expenditures spend for 2024 is allocated on an approximate basis as follows: 90% drilling & development and 10% facilities & seismic Development capital expenditures spend for 2025 is allocated on an approximate basis as follows: 85% drilling & development and 15% facilities & seismic
+3) Land expenditures and net property acquisitions and dispositions are not included.
+Development capital expenditures is allocated as follows: approximately 90% drilling & development and 10% facilities & seismic